PeteCookson/Devaki-Yoga/README.md

 ---

-For my Milestone Project 1 on **Code Institute's Diploma in Software Developement** course I have created a Yoga website.
+For the first Milestone Project on **Code Institute's Diploma in Software Developement** course I have created a Yoga website.
 Devaki Yoga was born out of my partners passion for yoga, as a qualified Sivananda Yoga teacher it will become the first step in her being able to take her love of yoga to a new level.

 [Enter the site](https://petecookson.github.io/Devaki-Yoga/index.html)